World’s largest virtual agentic engineering & quality conference

 java -jar selenium-server-<version>.jar sessionqueue --port 5559

-Note: Replace <event-bus-ip> with the IP address of the event bus.
-Also, don’t forget to mention the port number represented by XXXX.
+Note: Replace <event-bus-ip> with the IP address of the machine running the Event Bus.

 java -jar selenium-server-<version>.jar distributor --publish-events tcp://<event-bus-ip>:4442 --subscribe-events tcp://<event-bus-ip>:4443 --sessions http://<sessions-ip>:5556 --sessionqueue http://<new-session-queue-ip>:5559 --port 5553 --bind-bus false